mjhea0/mjhea0.github.com/_posts/2017-09-18-on-demand-test-environments-with-docker-and-aws-ecs.markdown

           command: docker-compose -f docker-compose-review.yml run movies-service-review npm test
 ```

 Review this file.
 Refer to the Circle [documentation](https://circleci.com/docs/2.0/) as needed.
 Commit and push your code to GitHub once done.
-On Circle, navigate to the [Add Projects](https://circleci.com/add-projects) page and click the "Build Project" button next to your project.
+On Circle, navigate to the "Add Projects" page and click the "Build Project" button next to your project.
 This will trigger a new build, which should pass.

 ## AWS SDK Setup